AVAILABLE FOR PURCHASE:

 cloves, usually produce a large bulb with several cloves and a flower stalk.
 So elephant garlic tends to alternate

-between the production of cloves and the production of rounds and goes to seed only every second year.
+between the production of cloves and the production of rounds and may go to seed only every second year.
 Elephant

 garlic does best in rich, deeply cultivated, well-drained soil and likes full sun.
 It is a useful home garden